sklintyg/tools/minishift/README.md

 ![img1](docs/openshift-intygsapplikationer.png)

 Each container should only container web server + .war file and any static resources needed to execute.
-A container image should be runnable from local dev environment to production, i.e. all environment specifics such as configuration properties, certificates, SAML-metadata, logback-files, dynamic text resources etc must be injected our mounted at runtime.
+A container image should be runnable from local dev environment to production, i.e. all environment specifics such as configuration properties, certificates, SAML-metadata, logback-files, dynamic text resources etc must be injected or mounted at runtime.

 ### OpenShift anatomy
 Openshift is a PaaS (Platform as a Service) built on top of the CaaS (Container orchestration as a Service) Kubernetes (K8S).
 OpenShift and K8S introduces a number of abstractions on top of traditional containers to provide orchestration, routing, resilience, configuration etc.

 ![img2](docs/openshift-hierarchy.png)

-- A cluster is backed by one or more *nodes*.
+- A cluster is backed by one or more **nodes**.
 A _node_ is a physical or virtualized OS running a OpenShift master or worker.
 As developers, we should _never_ have to concern ourselves with actual nodes, this is something NMT or BF will provide and configure for us.
-- A cluster always backs at least one *project*.
+- A cluster always backs at least one **project**.
 A _project_ is typically declared for a number of related applications and their services in a given environment and provides the basis for multi-tenancy in OpenShift.
 In intygstjänster, we'll typically declare a _project_ for an environment running our applications such as:
     - test
     - demo
      - perf
      - qa
      - staging
      - prod
-- Inside a _project_ we can deploy our applications as declared by a *deployment configuration*, typically defining a _container image_ for the application we want to deploy, number of replicas, ports to expose etc.
+- Inside a _project_ we can deploy our applications as declared by a **deployment configuration**, typically defining a _container image_ for the application we want to deploy, number of replicas, ports to expose etc.
-- A launched _deployment configuration_ will create a *pod* that may run one or more *containers* for the given _container image_.
+- A launched _deployment configuration_ will create a **pod** that may run one or more **containers** for the given _container image_.
-- If we want our container(s) within a _pod_ to be visible _within_ the cluster, we need to define a *service* that provides an internal DNS name so our applications can talk to each other.
+- If we want our container(s) within a _pod_ to be visible _within_ the cluster, we need to define a **service** that provides an internal DNS name so our applications can talk to each other.
 The _service_ abstraction provides internal load-balancing, e.g. if we have one _pod_ running three instances of the _intygstjanst_ container image, requests for the logical service name "intygstjanst" will be load-balanced automatically amongst the three instances.
-- If we want a _service_ (for example Webcert) to be accessible from outside of the cluster, we need to declare a *route* connecting the service to the outside world, including a port mapping and possibly an external hostname.
+- If we want a _service_ (for example Webcert) to be accessible from outside of the cluster, we need to declare a **route** connecting the service to the outside world, including a port mapping and possibly an external hostname.

 ## Minishift on Mac instructions
 This folder contains some work-in-progress instructions and notes on how to get OpenShift Origin running using "minishift" on a local virtualbox virtual machine.